elastic/examples/Machine Learning/IT Operations Recipes/system_metric_change/EXAMPLE.md

 - Metricbeat v5.3 (earlier versions may work but not tested)
 - Elasticsearch v5.4
-- X-Pack v5.4 or later with Machine Learning
+- X-Pack v5.4 with Machine Learning
 - curl
 - taskset - linux tool for process affinity.
 Distributed by default with most distributions.
 - [stress](https://people.seas.harvard.edu/~apw/stress/).
 This can be installed on linux using most both yum and apt-get e.g. `apt-get install stress.`.